-Raw tofu may have exactly the same percentage of protein, carbohydrates, fat, and fiber, which may add a lot of advantages for the immune and digestive system.
+Raw tofu may have exactly the same percentage of protein, carbohydrates, fat, and fibre, which may add a lot of advantages for the immune and digestive systems.
 It has low-fat content and people who consume less fat can definitely add it to their diet.

 Risk of Eating Raw Tofu

 Many people say that raw tofu causes food poisoning but food poisoning caused by raw tofu is really uncommon.
 We have to make sure that it is prepared properly without using anything that can reduce the shelf life.

 Packed tofu usually has a lot of sodium present and to remove it, we should always wash it before cooking.
 This will not only remove the extra sodium but also will make it more hygienic and germ-free.

 Moreover, it is also essential to keep it away from utensils that are used to cook meat, especially chicken and mutton.
 This will prevent contamination of bacteria and will not cause food poisoning.